A group of hospitals have joined together to make their own generic drugs in order to address rising prices and shortages.

 Drug shortages have become a huge problem in the United States, with hospitals struggling to find enough essential drugs like injectable morphine and sodium bicarbonate.

-This prompted the Food and Drug Administration to set up a task force in July to address the issue.
+This prompted the Food and Drug Administration to set up a

 Also, last year, 45 states and the U.S. Justice Department accused generic drug makers of price fixing, saying it has cost U.S. businesses and consumers more than $1 billion.